ctc-oss/daffodil-vscode/src/language/README.md

 - `attributeValueCompletion.ts` -- provides completion suggestions for attribute values (e.g., enumerated values).
 - `closeElement.ts`, `closeElementSlash.ts` -- completions for closing tags and slash completions.
 - `attributeHover.ts` -- hover provider that shows attribute documentation/available attributes.

+It should be noted that there are many `registerCompletionItemProvider` calls.
+The implemented `completionItemProvider`s each contain logic to determine whether or not it the provider is relevant to a given situation or not.

 ##### Helpers + Vocabulary